godmoves/FizzBuzz-pytorch/README.md

 # Solving Fizz Buzz using pytorch

 ## Dependencies
-- pytoch
+- pytorch
 - numpy

-using `pip` to install what you need.
+Use `pip` to install what you need.
+Find more info about PyTorch [here](https://pytorch.org/tutorials/index.html).

 ## Usage
 Just type `python FizzBuzz.py` in the terminal :)